 I sometimes find myself comparing writing words on paper to that of painting pictures on a canvas.
 This song is a good example of that.
 Before one drop of paint ever touches the bristles on a brush, the blank canvas appears dull and lifeless.
 In preparation of, an artist must choose from various colors of paint and place them upon their palette.
 Choosing words is a bit like looking through paint samples.
 With over 470,000 words in the English language, deciding which words to use can be somewhat of a daunting task.
 Growing up, we were all taught to speak and write in complete sentences.
 Nouns go here and verbs go there.
 Rules apply when using this but do not apply when using that.
 The English language can get extremely complex.
 If you have absolutely nothing else going on in your life, try diagramming sentences for no reason at all.
 I had a couple of teachers obsessed with compound-complex sentences.
 At times, their cluttered chalkboards resembled that of a scientific, mathematical equation gone mad.
 I remember thinking to myself, "all of this insanity for just one stupid sentence?".
 Looking back now, I am convinced that those teachers were just messing with us, "if you think you hate English now... just wait until you have to spend the next entire semester trying to dissect this crap".
 Once in a blue moon, I will reminisce about my childhood, only to find Big Me yearning to be little me all over again.
 Then an image of a diagrammed sentence on a blackboard pops inside my head and out of nowhere I hear the sound of little me screaming from afar, "Run, Big Me, Run!".

 When reading or listening to people talk, we can almost predict what the next word is going to be.
 Whether we realize it or not, we all grow accustomed to associating certain words with one another.
 Our brains are continuously anticipating what we will see or hear next.
-For example, yuo cna porbalby raed tihs esaliy desptie teh msispeillgns.
+Perhaps you have seen examples in the past similar to this: yuo cna porbalby raed tihs esaliy desptie teh msispeillgns.
 Your brain just deciphered each misspelled word and predicted which words would logically come next to form a coherent sentence.
 Our brains use context to make predictions about what should come next.
 "It deosn't mttaer in waht oredr the ltteers in a wrod are, the olny iprmoetnt tihng is taht the frist and lsat ltteer be at the rghit pclae.
 The rset can be a toatl mses and you can sitll raed it wouthit porbelm.
 Tihs is bcuseae the huamn mnid deos not raed ervey lteter by istlef, but the wrod as a wlohe".
 You might not have read every word correctly, but you probably thought you did because you understood the sentence.
 In addition to predicting what came next, your brain also filled in any gaps based on the subsequent words.

 In regard to sound, the brain responds to what we hear similarly to the way it does when we see the arrangement of letters or words.
 In the first couple of verses of the song, I used what appears to be random sporadic words to paint the picture, rather than using complete sentences... thus making it harder for the first time listener to predict what words would follow.
 For example: boathouse, boat dock, boat launch, lake, water ski, jet ski, kneeboard, wake.
 In the real world, those words all have a connection with one another.
 But during everyday normal conversations, rarely would we hear words together like that being launched toward us like an exploding pinata.
 Traditionally when writing, I try to be as detailed as I possibly can.
 Usually there isn't much left for the imagination to piece together because everything has already been neatly laid out.
 As far as my normal style of writing goes, 'Summer Lovin' Good Time' was somewhat of a departure for me.
 I was still using a handpicked selection of words to paint a picture, but the overall outcome of what that picture entails is left up to the listeners' imagination.
 When I think of summertime, I think of being outdoors.
 When I think of being outdoors, I think about lakes and streams.
 In return, those words make me think of canoes, fishing, campfires, tents and the list goes on.
 So basically, this song is a checklist filled with a few of the things that I associate with summer.